 MEDICAL RECORD ADMINISTRATION: Started in 1963.
 Approved by the Council on Medical Education of the American Medical Association since December 1, 1963.
+Currently approved by the Committee on Allied Health Education and Accreditation in collaboration with the American Medical Record Association.

 MEDICAL TECHNOLOGY: Started in 1937.
 Approved by the Council on Medical Education of the American Medical Association since August 28, 1937.
-Currently approved by the Committee on Allied Health Education and Accreditation.
+Currently approved by the Committee on Allied Health Education and Accreditation in collaboration with the National Accrediting Agency for Clinical Laboratory Sciences.